Convert CALS to RAS

 The Sun Raster file extension, also known as RAS, is a bitmap graphics file format developed by Sun Microsystems for use on their SunOS operating system.
 It supports black-and-white, grayscale, and color images with various pixel depths and includes simple Run-Length Encoding (RLE) compression.
 The format was widely used in UNIX-based systems and is supported by many imaging applications.
 The RAS format has largely been superseded by more modern formats but remains relevant for legacy systems and specific use cases.

-Wait for the converter to finish and download your RAS image.
+Wait for the converter to finalize, then access your RAS image.